khushimitr/PubMedAbstracts/README.md

 * You can also copy paste any abstract

 ```
-    doc = "Your abstract that yoy wish to skim"
+    doc = "Your abstract that you wish to skim"
     make_predictions(doc)
 ```